bdornauer/sohist/README.md

 ## General Information

-SoHist solves adds the following features to the SonarQube Community Edition:
+SoHist adds the following features to the SonarQube Community Edition:

 1. **Better Comparability**: SonarQube and possible plugins update over time so that the quality measurement approaches could